 The next figure shows the phone dialer mail add-in activated and selected for a message in the Reading Pane.
 The message contains a US phone number.

 The typical components involved in running a mail add-in include the following:

 An Exchange Server: the user’s mailbox and add-in manifests reside here.

 An Outlook client: the user views or composes a message or appointment in an Outlook rich client, Outlook Web App or OWA for Devices, on a desktop, tablet, or smartphone.

 Figure 7 shows how the typical components interact with one another when the user starts Outlook and views or composes a message or appointment.

-Stepping through simple mail apps
+Walk through simple mail add-ins

-Upgrading from a previous release
+Upgrade from a previous release

-Learning the basics
+Learn the basics